-I recently wrote a comprehensive youth baseball bat guide, targeting the ages of 12 and below.
-While I briefly summarized key points for various recommended bats, I think there are some noteworthy bats that merit a detailed review.
+I maintain a comprehensive youth baseball bat guide, targeting the ages of 12 and below.
+While this guide briefly summarizes key points for various recommended bats, I think there are some noteworthy bats that merit a detailed review.
 The complete line of Axe bats is one of them, due to the special nature of the handle.

 My 10-year-old son has been using an Elite Axe bat (provided for review by Baden Sports) and a Phenom Axe bat (purchased) over the past 10 weeks, partly because I wanted him to test them, but mostly because he wanted to.

 In the comprehensive guide, I mention several times how bat reviews are universally poor.
 Too many variables are not held constant, making it difficult if not impossible to write a completely fair review for any given bat.
 In this review, I discuss the unique aspects of the Axe bat and how my son fared.
 I also point out issues with my own methodology and why reviewing bats is so difficult.